How to Introduce & Explain

-Suggestions For Explaining Your Art to Viewers
+Your Art to Viewers

-Before beginning this process, consider taking a census of sorts.
-Either ask people to talk about what they see in your art, or explain your art to them and then ask whether your explanations make sense in terms of what they're looking at.
-And don't confine your census only to your inner circle or to people with art educations; make sure you include ordinary everyday people who just plain like art, especially ones who don't already know you or your art.
-Be prepared for surprise reactions and don't be too sensitive or insulted if people respond to your art in unexpected ways.
-Remember that this is an exercise designed to help you convey the meaning of your work to others.
-If you repeatedly get similar feedback, comments or suggestions, think about incorporating them into your documentation (providing this information up front gives viewers more time to appreciate your art).
+If you're not good at writing or have no idea what to write, maybe take a census of sorts before you start.
+Either ask people you know to talk about what they see in your art.
+Or explain your art to them and then see whether your explanations make sense in terms of what they're looking at.
+Don't limit yourself only to your best friends or inner circle or only to people with art educations; also include ordinary everyday people who just plain like art, especially strangers who don't necessarily know you or your art.
+Be prepared for anything here, and don't be too sensitive or insulted if people respond to your art in unexpected ways.
+The more input you get and the more diverse the range of people you get it from, the better.
+This is how you get ideas for what to write.

 If people consistently have trouble understanding your explanations, figure out what you'll have to add, subtract, or change in order to make things clearer.
 You might even ask them what they don't get.
 If you repeatedly get similar feedback, comments or suggestions in this regard, think about incorporating the answers into your writings.